 Betting on Greyhounds has been in steady decline over the past few years.
 Traditionally, greyhound betting could account for as much as 10-15% of a bookmakers business, whilst these days that figure is closer to 1-2%.
 The good news is that the range of bets available on greyhound racing remains as wide as ever, and the competitiveness in the market place has never been stronger.

 Before we look at the various bets available when betting on greyhounds, it’s worth considering a few principle factors when picking your bets.
-Greyhound races will almost always be contested between six dogs, and as a result, it’s not uncommon to see the favourite going off at a relatively short price, while double digit runners are pretty rare.
+Greyhound races will almost always be contested between six dogs.
+As a result, it’s not uncommon to see the favourite going off at a relatively short price, while double digit runners are pretty rare.

 Which trap the dog runs out of is also crucial.
 Some dogs have a tendency to run well from certain trap, while of even greater importance can be the trap bias at a particular track.
 Track bias can be caused by drainage or the raking of the track ahead of racing, and it’s worth looking out for, as this can move at some traps.
 If a track has a particularly heavy or dry section coming out of the traps, this can lead to one particular trap or area breaking quicker, giving the dogs coming out of that trap an advantage.
 Look out for it, because the bookmaker often won’t have the time to notice this on a busy day of trading.

-Most betting on greyhounds is win or each-way betting, and despite the prices being relatively small most of the time, with a race every few minutes or so from a track somewhere in the country, it’s easy to get a bet on.
+Most betting on greyhound is win or each-way betting.
+Despite the prices being relatively small most of the time, with a race every few minutes or so from a track somewhere in the country, it’s easy to get a bet on.

 Looking for a bigger price winner will often send us down the forecast route.
-There are various ways to bet these, but the most popular at forecasts and tricasts.
+There are various ways to bet these, but the most popular are:

-In greyhound betting you will sometimes have the option to fix a price (usually only available when the race is screened live on TV), but more often you will be taking SP, which is derived from the starting prices of the on course bookmakers who will probably know a thing or two about all the local runners in the race.
+In greyhound betting you will sometimes have the option to fix a price (usually only available when the race is screened live on TV).
+More often you will be taking SP, which is derived from the starting prices of the on course bookmakers who will probably know a thing or two about all the local runners in the race.

 You can have a straight bet on the fixed odds, in the same way you would be on most sports, or head to the “tote”, which is pool betting.
 The final prices are derived from the number of bets placed on the event, and divided into the proportions staked on each separate dog.
 This can sometimes give great value, but it can be tricky to predict where the money will be going.
 It always pays to swim against the tide if you are betting on the tote.